lenknerd/HomePage1/posts/protohype_body.md

 Along with a few of my coworkers from [DSA](http://dsautomation.com/) and a biomedical research team at Pitt, we designed and built a product prototype for entry into this friendly outside-of-work competition.
 Our product was an automatic calibration system for physical therapy motion tracking units.

-It was a fantastic experience - a chance to showcase my professional skills, meet a great group of researchers and makers in the Pittsburgh area, put together a neat and potentially impactful product, all with a pretty sweet return on the investment - a year membership and classes at Tech Shop Pittsburgh.
+It was a fantastic experience - a chance to showcase my professional skills, meet a great group of researchers and makers in the Pittsburgh area, put together a neat and potentially impactful product, all with a pretty sweet reward at the end.
 The details follow, and there's a lot - it's the first chance I've had to really pull everything together and summarize the completed project, so I went for it here.

 ## The ProtoHype Competition